icareapppp/icare-privacy/en.md

 ---

 ## 4. Sharing Information with Third Parties
 We do **not sell** your information.
 Data is shared only with:
 - **Google Firebase:** Data storage, user authentication, and push notifications
 - **Anthropic Claude API:** Processing photos of medical documents only (images are not stored)
+- **RevenueCat:** Managing in-app subscriptions and purchases
+- **Expo / FCM:** Sending push notifications
+- **Sentry:** Error reporting to improve the app

-Both providers operate under their own strict privacy policies.
+All providers operate under their own strict privacy policies.

 ---

 ## 5. Data Security
 - All data is encrypted in transit and at rest
 - Access to data is restricted to authorized family members only
 - Email verification is required upon registration